fehmicansaglam/fehmicansaglam.github.com/_posts/2026-07-19-coding-is-understanding.md

 Of course, my previous experience with other programming languages shortened the time it took to become proficient in a new one.
 But no matter what, we need productive struggle to learn, and we need some kind of friction to get there.

 I understand why many people see coding as friction.
 However, I now see coding as a useful form of friction that builds a deeper understanding of the problem domain through productive struggle.
 Sometimes, the friction isn’t the obstacle.
 It’s your elementary school teacher.

+[^1]: The Pragmatic Engineer, *How Kent Beck shapes the software engineering industry*, https://youtu.be/ddHQQtjIOpw